Master's Thesis Oral Defense

 All members of the defense committee must receive a copy of the candidate’s thesis at least two weeks prior to the scheduled defense.

-Scheduling and Verification of the Oral Defense
+Scheduling of the Oral Defense

 Conducting the Defense